altcnews/binance-console/README.md

-# binancebot
+# binance-console
-simple and easy to use crypto trading bot for binance
+simple and easy to use console engine for fast trading on binance